 Hippocrates, the father of medicine, describes olive oil as the perfect cure for many ailments.
-The Hippocratic Code mentions more than 60 of its medicinal uses.
+The Hippocratic Code mentions more than sixty of its medicinal uses.

-It was suitable for the treatment of skin diseases, as a healing ointment and as an antiseptic in wounds and burns and also for gynaecological diseases.
-It was also used as an emetic for inducing vomiting, and for ear problems as well.
+It was suitable for the treatment of skin diseases, as a healing ointment and antiseptic in wounds and burns and also for gynecological issues.
+It was also used as an emetic for inducing vomiting, and for ear problems.